Exploring Variational Entanglement Hamiltonians: Optimizer benchmark

-This section shows that the used methods for integration and optimization are the best methods for this kind of problem among all the methods, which are used for the comparison.
+This section shows that the used method for optimization is the best methods for this kind of problem among all the methods, which are used for the comparison.
 The model used is the TFIM with $N=8$, $\NA = 4$, OBC and $\Gamma = 1$ with the variational Ansatz \BW.
-The first benchmark concerns the integration, for which only the Gauß-Kronrod quadrature is used for comparison.
-The reason behind that is, as already pointed out in Section \ref{sec:integration}, an iterative or adaptive integration method with a good error estimation is needed.
-In addition to the Tanh-sinh quadrature, the only good candidate found for such type of integration problems is the aforementioned Gauß-Kronrod quadrature.